antman666/cosmic-repo/README.md

 sudo pacman -Syy
 ```

-This repo update once a week
+# This repo will update once a week